NACLab/ngc-learn/docs/museum/snn_dc.md

 experience, observing the mean and Frobenius norm of synaptic values can a useful starting point for determining unhealthy behavior or some degenerate cases in the context of spiking neural network credit assignment.
+[^5]: To load in the exact synaptic efficacies we obtained to get the images above, you can unzip the folder `dcsnn_syn.zip`, which contains all of the model's numpy array values, and simply copy all of the compressed numpy arrays into your `exp/snn_stdp/custom/` folder, which is where ngc-learn/ngc-sim-lib look for pre-trained value arrays when loading in a previously constructed model.
+Once you do this, running `analyze_dcsnn.py` with the same arguments as above
+should produce plots/images much like those in this walkthrough.